 Philadelphia police officer Daniel Faulkner is found dead on the street with Mumia Abu-Jamal, a well-known activist and freelance journalist, lying severely wounded nearby.
-In 1982, Abu-Jamal was tried for and convicted of Faulkner’s murder, but because of the murky circumstances surrounding the incident and a trial that many believe was unfair, activists have since protested Abu-Jamal’s imprisonment and called for his release.
+In 1982, Abu-Jamal was tried for and convicted of Faulkner’s murder, but because of the murky circumstances surrounding the incident and a trial that many believe was unfair, activists around the world have since protested Abu-Jamal’s imprisonment and called for his release.

 Reportedly, Abu-Jamal, a journalist who had been fired by National Public Radio for his outspokenness, was driving a cab at around 4 a.m., when he saw his brother engaged in an altercation with Faulkner on the street.
 Evidence used in the trial suggested that Abu-Jamal intervened with a gun and then exchanged shots with Faulkner.

 When the trial ended, Abu-Jamal was sentenced to death for first-degree murder.
 Many believed that although there was a possibility that Abu-Jamal was involved in Faulkner’s death, the sentence was overly harsh.
 While in prison, Abu-Jamal has written several books and made many radio appearances advocating anti-racism.
 He has also lobbied for a new trial.
 The death penalty charges against Abu-Jamal were dropped in 2011, and he now serves a sentence of life imprisonment.